miguel12345/UnityWebglResponsiveTemplate/README.md

 ## Why?

 By default, unity WebGL templates require a fixed canvas size that, while good enough for some cases, tends to be too limiting in many situations.
-I created this repository because I needed a way to resize the canvas size to fit the screen automatically and I couldn't find any other prepackaged solution.
+I created this repository because I needed a way to resize the canvas to fit the screen automatically and I couldn't find any other prepackaged solution.

 ## Usage